bluesky/tiled/docs/source/explanations/catalog.md

 - `management` --- enum indicating whether the data is registered `"external"` data or `"writable"` data managed by Tiled
-- `structure_family` --- enum of structure types (`"container"`, `"array"`, `"table"`, etc. -- except for `consolidated`, which can not be assigned to a Data Source)
+- `structure_family` --- enum of structure types (`"container"`, `"array"`, `"table"`, etc. -- except for `composite`, which can not be assigned to a Data Source)
 - `structure_id` --- a foreign key to the `structures` table
 - `node_id` --- foreign key to `nodes`
 - `id` --- integer primary key